qsnake/gpaw/doc/exercises/aluminium/aluminium.rst

   >>> [hit CTRL-d]
   $ vmd Al.cube

-Try to make VMD show an isosurface of the electron density.
+Try to make :program:`VMD` show an isosurface of the electron density.

 Convergence in **k**-points and grid spacing